mikarinneoracle/dockernode-app/wercker.md

 Here, the Docker box image e.g. `mikarinneoracle/dockernode` is specified by the workflow `environment variables` $DOCKER_REGISTRY` and `$IMAGE_NAME`.

 What's new compared to the original Travis CI is the optional `$APP_TAG` environment variable that specifies the tag for our box application.
 The default value for this is `latest`.
+In our case we using `wercker` as a tag for the box image.
+In principle the variables are the same we used in the Travis CI.

 The build pipeline is very simple consisting only of one `step`: